Why we cannot market our amber products as baby amber teething anklets and amber teething necklaces anymore

 When you see the red circle warning with 0-3 on toys that is what it means.

-Any company calling these amber teething anklets or amber teething necklaces in their advertising or if they use babies in their marketing are actually in breach and are not UK regulated.
+Any company calling these amber teething anklets or amber teething necklaces in their advertising or if they use babies in their marketing are actually in breach of regulations and they are not UK regulated.
 Beware...

 All children on our advertising are over 3 years old as per regulations from trading standards and ASA (Advertising Standards Authority).